matrix-org/matrix-authentication-service/docs/setup/running.md

 ```

 It is advised to run the service as a non-root user, using a tool like [`systemd`](https://www.freedesktop.org/wiki/Software/systemd/) to manage the service lifecycle.

+## Troubleshoot common issues

+Once the service is running, it is possible to check its configuration using the [`mas-cli doctor`](../usage/cli/doctor.md) command.
+This should help diagnose common issues with the service configuration and deployment.